Did you know that about 1 in 5 Americans are struggling with knee pain?

 Used individually or in combination, these treatments can reduce joint pain, increase mobility, and improve your overall quality of life.

-In the article below, we will talk about chronic knee pain and how it can be treated, and when you need to see a doctor for knee pain.
+In the article below, we will talk about chronic knee pain and how it can be treated, and when you need to see a specialist.

 What’s Chronic Knee Pain?